 - Mergers & Acquisitions

 - Corporate Renewal

-In terms of Industries, they pretty much cover the gamut—but have broader practices than McKinsey and BCG do:
+In terms of Industries, the firm pretty much covers the gamut—but has broader practices than McKinsey and BCG do:

 - Consumer products

 - Financial services

 Because each office at Bain focuses on developing a core client base in its local/regional area, what you’ll work on as a consultant – both in terms of practice area and industry – is sometimes skewed towards the industries and clients represented in the region.

 Overall, Bain has 50 offices in 32 countries.
 The firm has mega offices in Boston, SF, and London with a growing presence in Europe, Asia, and SE Asia.
 In fact, they now have more offices in Europe than in any other region.
 Revenues from Continental Europe also exceed both the other regions.